topherhunt/cheatsheets/elixir/absinthe_graphql.md

 Best practices:

   * Don't write GQL queries directly in components.
 Instead define all queries in a queries.js and import the relevant query in the component where you need it.
-This makes it easier to
+This makes it easier to reuse your queries, e.g. when doing manual update after a mutation.

 Mutations: